dimagi/commcare-hq/docs/sso/overview.rst

 Provider (SP) and an Identity Provider (IdP).
 CommCare HQ in this case acts as the Service Provider.

-To create this trust, x509 certificates are exchanged between the IdP ad the SP.
+To create this trust, x509 certificates are exchanged between the IdP and the SP.
 The IdP uses the certificate to securely sign (and sometimes encrypt) identity information that it sends back to the SP in the form of a token.
 Because the SP knows the IdP's public certificate, it knows that the information it receives